-Sam joined Ecas in July 2016 as the Befriending assistant.
+Sam joined Ecas in July 2016.
 Originally from Bedfordshire in England, Sam gained a BSc in Disaster Management and Technology from the University of Birmingham in 2008, which led him into a career in disaster mitigation and humanitarian shelter work.
 This allowed him to live and work in India, Switzerland, France and Pakistan.

 After meeting his partner at a music festival in Belgium, Sam settled down in England for a bit before relocating to Norway to initiate a career change by studying for a Masters in Community Work at Bergen University College.
 In 2013 he moved to Edinburgh, volunteering for a while before becoming a community worker for Carr Gomm for two years, running a befriending-style project.